-Lilacs are in bloom in May in the Alleghenies, where spring comes late, and when traveling through these mountains I can't help but recall one of West Virginia's best-known ghost stories—that of the tell-tale lilac bush, a story that's grown into legend, thanks to the late folklorist Ruth Ann Musick.
+Lilacs bloom in May in West Virginia, which may be a good time to recall one of West Virginia's best-known ghost stories — that of the tell-tale lilac bush, a story that's grown into legend, thanks to the late folklorist Ruth Ann Musick.

 Of the tales published therein, she chose the following short piece as its title.
-The tale of the murdered wife who returns is as old as the institution of marriage itself, but here it appears as a narrative to have occurred in the valley of the Tygart in north-central West Virginia.
+The tale is that of a murdered wife who returns, and this kind of tale is as old as the institution of marriage itself, but here it appears as a narrative supposed to have occurred in the valley of the Tygart in north-central West Virginia.

 The Telltale Lilac Bush